TOGETHER WE FIGHT. BECOME A MEMBER TODAY.

 The next step typically involves imaging studies of the lung, using chest X-rays, a computed tomography (CT) scan or a positron emission tomography (PET) scan.

 Doctors may recommend a biopsy to see the cancer cells under a microscope and diagnose the type of cancer.
-Procedures used to remove the tissue may include a bronchoscopy, sputum cytology, needle biopsy, thoracoscopy or bone marrow biopsy.
+Procedures used to obtain tissue may include a bronchoscopy, sputum cytology, needle biopsy, or surgical resection.

 Although SCLC is usually diagnosed when symptoms develop, screenings may help with earlier detection.
-The American Society of Clinical Oncology (ASCO) recommends a yearly screening for people aged 55 to 74 who have smoked at least one pack of cigarettes a day for 30 years or more, even if they have quit in the past 15 years.
+The United States Preventive Services Task Force recommends a yearly screening for people aged 50 to 80 who have smoked at least one pack of cigarettes a day for 20 years or more, even if they have quit within the past 15 years.
 Screenings may be done with a special type of CT scan that emits less radiation.

 After reviewing all diagnostic test results, doctors may proceed to staging the cancer.
 The stage of cancer, along with the patient’s age and general health, may help determine treatment options.